Heli202/Quadruped-Robot-Controller/README.md

 3. Setup microcontroller environment:
 - Connect the microcontroller to your PC via USB.
-- Open Thonny, then go to **Tools > Options > Interpreter** and select the appropriate COM port for your microcontroller from the list (you can check the assigned COM port in the **Device Manager** on Windows).
+- Open Thonny, then go to **Tools > Options > Interpreter** and select MicroPython (Raspberry Pi Pico) for the interpreter.
+Then select the appropriate COM port for your microcontroller from the list (you can check the assigned COM port in the **Device Manager** on Windows).
 - Flash MicroPython onto the microcontroller if it's not already installed.

 4. Transfer necessary files to the microcontroller in Thonny:
 - Upload the `Quadruped_Thonny.py` file onto the microcontroller's filesystem.
-This file contains the main program logic for receiving commands from the
+This file contains the main program logic for receiving commands from the GUI.

 5. Using Thonny to start the microcontroller main loop:
 - To start the main loop, after the `>>>` type: